 Other factors, such as management initiatives, buybacks and cost-cutting programs have a direct influence on the stock price, as well.
 After all, from the market’s point of view, marijuana manufacturers are just companies selling their products.
 The more money they make, the higher their stock prices will climb, and vice versa.
 Inability to deliver tangible results will lead to a contraction in the market cap.

-Technical analysis indicators that work with other stocks will work great with marijuana stocks, as well.
+Technical analysis indicators that work with other stocks will work just as fine with marijuana stocks.
 Come up with a trading system of your own and see if it works for the company of your choice.
 More about technical analysis here.

 Note that shares of cannabis-related companies, despite high expectations and medium-term growth potential, can depreciate just as any other asset.
-When working with IQ Option you do not have to buy company’s share in order to sell them.
+When working with IQ Option you do not have to buy the company’s share in order to sell them.
 As with any other asset, traders consider opening a short (sell) position when a price decrease is expected.
 You have an opportunity to speculate on both positive and negative marijuana stock price movements.
 Right now the industry is volatile and the trading volume is high, which means that there are numerous trading opportunities present.
+However, this is something that could most likely change since there is no guarantee when trading.Start trading